 Tuscan Tortellini Soup

-Tuscan Tortellini Soup features Swiss chard and cheese-filled tortellini, creating a light and delicious meal.
-This dish is packed with vegetables along with Swiss chard and can be prepared in just 30 minutes.
-Plus, it’s very easy to make on the stovetop but you can also make it in the slow cooker and the Instant Pot. ๐
+Tuscan Tortellini Soup features Swiss chard and cheese-filled tortellini, creating a light and delicious meal that can be prepared in 30 minutes.
+An easy recipe that can be cooked on the stove top, slow cooker, or the Instant Pot.

-- If Tortellini Is Frozen?
-Allow them to thaw for 10 to 15 minutes before tossing them into the soup.
+- If You Use Frozen Tortellini, allow them to thaw for 10 to 15 minutes before tossing them into the soup.
 This helps speed up the cooking process.

-- You can also use refrigerated tortellini, but it’s best to toss it in the last 10 minutes or less.
+- Fresh Tortellini: You can also use refrigerated tortellini, but it’s best to toss it in the last 10 minutes or less.

 - I used a small bunch of Swiss chard.
 It’s best to use only the green leaves of the Swiss chard for this soup.
 Reserve the white stalks for another stew, soup, or recipe.
 If you prefer to use the stalks, it’s best to slice them and cook them along with the garlic, celery, onion, and fennel.